codlark/cls-docs/docs/Quick-Ref.md

     3/4
     1 1/8

-Depending on the property or brik, numbers can have signs and units
+Depending on the property or macro, numbers can have signs and units

     -45
     1 1/3in